codefellows-seattle-javascript-401d21/02-tools-context/lab-joy/answers.md

 First, we recognize the global variables foo and function bar.

 Then, we enter the scope of the function bar, and we register a separate variable foo and function baz.

-Finally, we enter the scope of the baz function and register foo (from the argument passed in) there.
+Finally, we enter the scope of the baz function and register foo there.

 ###### 3. Write an explanation, using as much space as you need, relating to how the second stage of execution for this file operates.
-The actual execution of the code happens in the second phase.
+The actual assignment/execution of the code happens in the second phase.

 We check to see that each variable was registered in their scope (first, variable foo and function bar in the global scope).